 Academia's current publication system is outdated and broken, but moving out of it won't happen overnight.
 Academia has no leader to steer it in the right direction2.
 Everyone in academia is used to the current system, companies such as Elsevier make billions of dollars off it, all academics are used to the names of prestigious journals in their fields that are owned by commercial publishers, all hiring and promotion decisions are made by looking for these journals in résumés.
 What's more, moving towards open access is an extremely low priority on everyone's radar3.

 So the most realistic route towards open access involves advocacy, activism, getting researchers to care about this issue (as opposed to their own research), and mostly waiting for more digital natives to be old enough to reach the top of the academic pyramid.
-I'm doing this kind of things to some extent: I'm a board member of the CAPSH association for open access that started the initiative No free view?
-No review!, I'm that annoying guy who raises that boring issue at every single conference and occasion, I'm trying (with little success so far) to organize colleagues in my area to act together, and I'm pushing with all of my minuscule weight against academia's unfathomable inertia.
+I'm doing this kind of things to some extent: I'm one of the instigators of the initiative No free view?
+No review!, I'm that annoying guy who raises that boring issue at every single conference and occasion, I'm trying (with little success so far) to get colleagues in my area to act together, and I'm pushing with all of my minuscule weight against academia's unfathomable inertia.

 That said, as a tenured researcher, and as a human being who cares about doing things according to my principles, I also want to act individually, and do the right thing for the choices that I can make.
 So here are my personal commitments for open access: